FoushWare/Final_Project/README.md

 ..*This camera job is  1-check face [..phase one..]
 2-check user QR [..phase two ..]

 * shopping

 =========

-1.tracking item on shelf [..camera 2..]
+1. tracking item on shelf [..camera 2..]
-2.tracking customer [..camera 3 ..] and sync with camera 2
+2. tracking customer [..camera 3 ..] and sync with camera 2
-3.if the bill of the user exceed his money stored in the app ..Then .. we will give him a limited money to continue buying items and he/she will give them again later
+3. if the bill of the user exceed his money stored in the app ..Then .. we will give him a limited money to continue buying items and he/she will give them again later
-4-Exit gate ... there will be exit gate to check out the user
+4- Exit gate ... there will be exit gate to check out the user